Volkswagen T-Cross interior

 The screen is bright and easy to read in bright sunlight and you get a set of touch-sensitive shortcut buttons to help you switch from one of the system’s features to another.
 These aren’t quite as easy to use as the physical buttons you get in the Hyundai Kona, but they work better than the Ford EcoSport’s standalone touchscreen.

 Programming the VW T-Cross’s sat-nav is much easier than is most SUVs, too.
 Entering an address using the on-screen keyboard is a doddle and you can easily add a waypoint to your route to take in a lunch stop or a petrol station.
 High-spec R-Line models even come with a 10-inch digital driver’s display which shows a widescreen sat-nav display between a pair of customisable dials right in your eyeline.

-S and SE cars don’t come with sat-nav as standard, but SE cars and above get smartphone mirroring for Apple and Android phones so you can use your favourite navigation apps through the VW T-Cross’s screen instead.
+S and SE cars don’t come with sat-nav as standard, but SE models and above get smartphone mirroring for Apple and Android phones so you can use your favourite navigation apps through the VW T-Cross’s screen instead.

 These features work well, respond quickly to your inputs and let you use music-streaming apps such as Spotify directly through the car’s screen.
-On the subject of music, if you’re seriously into your tunes you should consider paying extra for the upgraded Beats stereo with eight instead of the standard system’s six speakers and a subwoofer in the boot for a bit of extra bass.
+On the subject of music, if you’re seriously into your tunes you should consider paying extra for the upgraded Beats stereo with eight, instead of the standard system’s six, speakers and a subwoofer in the boot for a bit of extra bass.